janhoo/gcm/README.md

 ### Installation
 unzip,
-open Terminal, navigate to the folder where you unzipped the Archive and type:
+open Terminal/C-shell/Bash, navigate to the folder where you unzipped the Archive and type:

 ```
 R CMD check gcm-master (optional)
 R CMD build gcm-master
 ```

 A package is being build (something like gcm_1.0.tar.gz).
-Now open R and type:
+In R type:
 ```
 install.packages("PathToFolder/NameOfPackage.tar.gz", repos = NULL, type="source")
 ```